First-Year Application Procedure

 Information on sex, age, ethnic origin, and citizenship status is collected for compliance reports in connection with federal regulations pursuant to the Civil Rights Act of 1964, Executive Order 11246 as amended by Executive Order 11375 and Title IX of the Education Amendments of 1972 and Part 86, 45 C.F.R. and is not mandatory.
 All information is confidential and will not be used to discriminate in admission to or participation in any of the educational programs or activities offered in the colleges of Illinois Institute of Technology.

 An application is considered complete only when we have received all of the documents described below.
-The application fee is waived for fall 2018 J.D. applicants.
+There is no application fee.

 Application for Admission

-You should complete, electronically certify, and submit your application to the Office of Admissions as soon as possible after September 15, and preferably before March 15.
+You should complete, electronically certify, and submit your application to the Office of Admissions as soon as possible after September 15, and preferably before the suggested application deadline.
 First-year applicants are considered only for the current year and only for entry in the fall semester.
 Students admitted to the fall entering class may elect to begin their studies early through the optional summer start program.

 Early Action Deadline: December 15

-Although the Admissions Committee will continue to consider applications throughout the spring and summer, we strongly suggest that you submit and complete your application file as early as possible in the admissions cycle and preferably before March 15.
-We will accept scores from the February administration of the LSAT, however your file will be reviewed later in our admissions cycle.
+Although the Admissions Committee will continue to consider applications throughout the spring and summer, we strongly suggest that you submit and complete your application file as early as possible in the admissions cycle and preferably before the suggested application deadline.
+We will accept scores from the spring administrations of the LSAT, however your file will be reviewed later in our admissions cycle.
 We encourage applicants to take the test on one of the earlier dates.

 A personal statement is required of all applicants.
 You should consider the personal statement to be your interview opportunity with the Admissions Committee.
 You may want to use the personal statement to explain a particular part of your transcript or application, to elaborate on significant personal or professional accomplishments, or to provide supplemental information that will help the Admissions Committee evaluate your application.
 The statement should be approximately two to three typewritten pages in length.
 A résumé may accompany the personal statement.
 You may also submit an optional essay of no more than one page describing the reasons for your application to Chicago-Kent.